-\end{assumption} Assumption \ref{assp:monotone_transistions} imposes a monotonicity condition to the probability distribution function of each owner in the sense of first-order stochastic dominance, i.e., higher instrumental preference at current period $t$ leads to a higher instrumental preference at the next period $t+1$ probabilistically, while keeping the same $\epsilon^{t}$.
-In other words, Assumption \ref{assp:monotone_transistions} assumes that owners who value their privacy more at the current period will most probability continue to value their privacy at the next period more than other owners with relatively lower valuation of privacy at the current period.
-The following lemma gives the monotonicity of $J_{i_{t}}$.
+\end{assumption} Assumption \ref{assp:monotone_transistions} imposes a monotonicity condition to the probability distribution function of each owner in the sense of first-order stochastic dominance.
+That is, higher preference in current period $t$ leads to a higher preference in the next period $t+1$ probabilistically, given the same $\epsilon^{t}$.
+In other words, Assumption \ref{assp:monotone_transistions} assumes that owners who value their privacy more in current period will most probably continue to value their privacy in the next period more than other owners with a relatively lower valuation of privacy in the current period.